So what is a service mesh?

-A service mesh is an infrastructure layer that abstracts application networking from the business logic of your applications.
+A service mesh is an infrastructure layer that abstracts application networking from the business logic of your application services.
 A service mesh can provide a configurable network layer for communication between services using their APIs.
 Communication between the application services are facilitated through the sidecar proxies forming the data plane, and that communication is managed through the service mesh’s control plane.
-Service mesh technologies include Istio, Linkerd, AWS App Mesh, HashiCorp Consul Connect, Open Service Mesh, and these are often built on the Envoy Proxy.
+Service mesh technologies include Istio, Linkerd, AWS App Mesh, HashiCorp Consul Connect, Open Service Mesh, and these kinds of mesh services are often built on the Envoy Proxy.

 The rising popularity of microservices and container orchestration (like Docker and Kubernetes) creates a new challenge for service-to-service communication.
-These microservices are comprised of potentially hundreds of loosely coupled services that are dynamic, ephemeral, and distributed making the network between them critical to the application.
+These microservices are comprised of potentially hundreds of loosely coupled services that are dynamic, ephemeral, and distributed making the network between them critical to the application service.

 Unlike monolithic applications that usually direct incoming traffic to a single application instance, microservices need to handle incoming traffic to many application instances and manage the traffic between the services.
 Incoming traffic to the cluster is often called north-south while the service-to-service communication within the cluster is called east-west.
 A service mesh enables and manages the east-west communications.

 - Ever increasing number of service mesh options available